redgoose/daikin-skyport/README.md

 Daikin Skyport is a library for interacting with Daikin One+ devices/thermostats.

-Note: This library uses an undocumented API that is currently used by the [Daikin One Home mobile app](https://www.daikinone.com/product/one-home-mobile-app).
+This library uses an undocumented API that is currently used by the [Daikin One Home mobile app](https://www.daikinone.com/product/one-home-mobile-app).
 As such, the API could change at any moment and break this library.

 For a more stable, but less feature rich library based on published docs, check out the [Daikin Skyport Integrator API](https://github.com/redgoose/daikin-skyport-integrator).

 ## Installation